Formulating the complete initial boundary value problem in numerical relativity to model black hole echoes: Boundary Conditions

 \section{Boundary Conditions}

 The generic method of applying BCs to systems of hyperbolic IBVPs is the method of characteristics.
 The characteristic modes and speeds are defined based on the eigenvectors and eigenvalues of the principal part of the system (see \cite{Alcubierre:1138167} for a review).
-Given a boundary hypersurface with purely spatial unit normal $s^\mu$ orthogonal to $n^\mu$ pointing out of the computational domain, the characteristic modes for this system are given by \footnote{Technically, with the addition of the derivative constraint damping, the definitions of $U^\pm_{\mu\nu}$ should contain an additional term $\gamma_2g_{\mu\nu}$, but the only difference this makes with the BCs we derive is to one pure gauge component in $U^{-\rm BC}_{\mu\nu}$, so we don't find it important add this distinction.}
+Given a boundary hypersurface with purely spatial unit normal $s^\mu$ orthogonal to $n^\mu$ pointing out of the computational domain, the characteristic modes for this system are given by \footnote{Technically, with the addition of the derivative constraint damping, the definitions of $U^\pm_{\mu\nu}$ should contain an additional term $\gamma_2g_{\mu\nu}$, but for simplicity, we considered a characteristic decomposition based on first derivatives of the metric only, and we found that this works well.
+The formulas presented in this work can be cast in terms of the proper characteristics $\tilde U^\pm_{\mu\nu}$ with the relationship $\tilde U^\pm_{\mu\nu}=U^\pm_{\mu\nu}+\gamma_2 g_{\mu\nu}/\sqrt{2}$.}

 The characteristic modes are only unique up to a constant multiplicative factor, and we find it convenient to normalize them such that they are simply the derivatives in the direction of the outgoing null vector ${\ell^\mu=(n^\mu+s^\mu)/\sqrt{2}}$, the ingoing null vector ${k^\mu=(n^\mu-s^\mu)/\sqrt{2}}$, and the metric on the 2-surface of the boundary ${\sigma_{\mu\nu}=g_{\mu\nu}+2\ell_{(\mu}k_{\nu)}}$.
 The characteristics $U^\pm_{\mu\nu}$ travel along the light cone with coordinate speed $c_\pm=\pm\alpha-s_i\beta^i$.
 The characteristics $U^\perp_{\alpha\mu\nu}$ travel along $n^\mu$ with coordinate speed $c_\perp=-s_i\beta^i$.
 The method of characteristics dictates that all of the modes with a characteristic speed negative in value (i.e. propagating into the computational domain) require BCs.